LAYAIraq/frontend-docs/docs/mixins/vue/watch-content.md

 WatchContent
 ===============
-This component is to add watcher for content to every view, thus updating when data changes
+This mixin is to add watcher for content to every view, thus updating when data changes

 ## Structure